MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W3D2**

-* Attend capstone project presentation workshop.
+* Attend the capstone project presentation workshop.
 * Memorize [the ways to make a website faster][performance-cheat-sheet]
 * So you know Rails?
 Learn more from the most interesting [Rails Casts][rails-casts].
 * Also check if you got rusty on [Ruby and Rails fundamentals][rails-review].